Online Dietary Manager Certification and Degree Program Information

 Online dietary manager certificate programs provide students with specialized knowledge and experience in nutrition therapy, food production, human resource management and sanitation.
 Students learn to provide quality nutritional services and gain an understanding for food procurement, personal management and food safety.
 Upon completion of a dietary manager certificate program, individuals are eligible to take the national credentialing exam administered by the Dietary Managers Association (DMA).
 Students considering this type of online program may look for programs that are approved by the DMA.

 An online certificate program for dietary manager typically takes 8-12 months to complete.
 The program consists of traditional online coursework accompanied by approximately 150-200 hours of field experience.
-Students are required to arrange and complete the field experience component in a local hospital or healthcare facility under the supervision of a registered dietician mentor.
+Students are required to arrange and complete the field experience component in a local hospital or healthcare facility under the supervision of a registered dietitian mentor.
 Lesson modules are conducted online through reading assignments, self-study and competency exams.
 Courses are usually self-paced and can be completed at a time that is convenient for the student.

 Common Coursework for an Online Dietary Manager Certificate Program